ibm-wsc/hyper-protect-virtual-servers-workshop/docs/grep11-lab/run-grep11-samples.md

     cd ${HOME}/go/src/github.com/ibm-developer
     ```

-2. Ensure you are in the directory mentioned in the prior step.
+2. Ensure you are in the directory mentioned in the prior step[^1].
 You may be able to tell from the command prompt.
 You can also enter the `pwd` ("print working directory") to be sure, e.g.,:

     ``` bash